 Adopt A Lion

-Strong, powerful and incredibly vulnerable to conflict with people, loss of habitat and prey.
+Strong and powerful, the king of the pride lands.
+But vulnerable to conflict with people, loss of habitat and prey.

 About 20,000 African lions remain in the wild today.
 Numbers have plummeted by over 40% in the last three generations.
 Three quarters of lion populations are in decline.
 They are listed as 'Vulnerable’ on the IUCN Redlist.